ovachiever/sword-rose-matrix/code/README.md

 ```

 This script:
-1. Calculates the terrestrial longitudes where Erik's Uranus and Tiff's Sun appear on the horizon (rising)
+1. Calculates the terrestrial longitudes where Erik's Uranus and Tiffany's Sun appear on the horizon (rising)
 2. Generates a map showing these lines and their intersection in the Altai-Mongolia corridor
 3. Exports the data to `../data/processed/rising_lines_data.json`